tangshuang/.sfcjs/README.md

 # SFCJS

+**Project moved to https://github.com/tencent-cdc/sfcjs, this repo will not update any more.**

 Amazing library to write single file component based UI in web conveniently.

 **POC, NEVER USE IT IN PRODUCTION ENVIRONMENT!!!!**